Get a Value from a Dictionary by Key in Python

 source: dict_get.py

-You can specify the default value in the second argument, to be returned when the key does not exist.
+You can provide a default value as the second argument, which will be returned if the key is not found.

 print(d.get('key4', 'NO KEY'))